Small bedrooms without windows can feel tricky to decorate.

 These gentle shades feel calm and pair nicely with white furniture or light wood.
 The room just seems to open up.

-2. Install layered lighting with recessed lights and table lamps
+2. Recessed lights and table lamps

 Small bedrooms without windows really need more than one light source.
 Recessed lights up top give you that overall brightness.